\( \newcommand{\be}{\begin{equation}}

 Spin Connection]

-appropriately raising and lowering indices and using (1.10), one can
+By appropriately raising and lowering indices and using (1.10), one

-demonstrate that the vierbein fields defined by (2.) satisfy the
+can demonstrate that the vierbein fields defined by (2.6,7) satisfy

-of the reciprocal coordinate basis in relation to the reciprocal tetrad
+coordinate basis in relation to the reciprocal tetrad basis;

 \[ {{\mathbf{e}}_a} = {e^\mu